-Battleship Potemkin will be screened, in full, at the University’s Chichester Campus, in the Showroom on 5th March at 7:30pm with a short introduction by Crispin Ward.
+Battleship Potemkin will be screened, in full, at the University’s Chichester Campus, in the Showroom on 25 June (was to be 5 March) at 7:30pm with a short introduction by Crispin Ward.
 The orchestral soundtrack uses a virtual orchestra of computer samples.

 In 1925 Sergei Eisenstein was commissioned to produce a film celebrating the 20 years anniversary of the 1905 pre-revolution in Russia.
 His masterpiece, Battleship Potemkin, has become a cinematographic icon and remains one of the most influential films ever made.